 If you’re beginning to show symptoms of tooth decay, such as sudden discomfort, odd-coloured spots on your teeth, or tooth sensitivity, then it’s time to see a dentist.
 When treating any issues in your mouth, sooner is always better than later.

-Give our office a shout today.
+Give our office a call today.
 The professional staff at Hometown Dental are happy to answer all your questions or book you in with one of our dentists.